 paths:

-- "src/features/**/hooks/*.ts"
+- "features/**/actions/*.ts"

 ---

-# API Hook Rules
+# Server Action Rules

 These rules only load when Claude touches matching files — keeping context lean and relevant.